jessicanachen/cs372-jc939/SETUP.md

 The web app can be accessed here: https://cs372-jc939.vercel.app You can also directly access and call the backend endpoints directly here: https://pokepedai-backend-api-405120827006.us-east1.run.app/docs (docs gives you a way to call the chat endpoint inside the web without having to curl/call it with some other application).

+Just a note about timing, for this project, the default amount of containers allocated to running the backend is 0, thus on first query,

 ## Testing the System - Locally

 Unfortunately, local deployment will require you to have an open ai api key.
 The only additional thing you have to do is in the root make a new file called `.env` with the single line `OPENAI_API_KEY=sk-proj-` with the API key.
 (This has to be done in order to keep the project compliant with basic security.
 If a api key cannot be provided the deployment still provides a way to test the system in general.)